 |Group health plans and individual health insurance (including grandfathered plans) must reimburse out-of-network providers for tests and related services.||End of § 319 PHE|

 |Plans and issuers must cover COVID-19 vaccines without cost sharing even when provided by out-of-network providers and must reimburse out-of-network providers a reasonable amount for vaccine administration; federal regulations specify the Medicare reimbursement rate for vaccine administration is a reasonable amount.||End of § 319 PHE|

 |States receive a 6.2 percentage point increase in their regular federal matching rate (FMAP) if they meet the following conditions:

-For other provisions: last day of calendar quarter in which § 319 PHE ends
+For other provisions: December 31, 2023 to continue to be eligible for enhanced federal matching funds.
+Previously, these provisions were set to expire on the last day of the calendar quarter in which the § 319 PHE ended.

 |Among the major changes to Medicare coverage of telehealth during the PHE:

-Absent permanent changes to Medicare coverage, most Medicare beneficiaries will lose access to coverage of nearly all telehealth services on the 152nd day after expiration of the § 319 PHE, unless they reside in rural areas or enroll in Medicare Advantage.
+Absent permanent changes to Medicare coverage, most Medicare beneficiaries will lose access to coverage of nearly all telehealth services (with some exceptions noted below) after 2024, unless they reside in rural areas or enroll in Medicare Advantage.